statamic/docs/content/collections/docs/git-integration.md

 ### From the command line

-Manually trigger commits via command line using the following command:
+Manually trigger commits via the command line with the following command:

 ```bash
 php please git:commit